 - Corn/pinto beans

 Protein serves primarily to promote the growth and maintenance of body tissue.
-However, when calorie intake falls, the protein will be broken down for glucose.

 This loss of protein can impede the growth and repair of tissue.
 From this, it can be seen that adequate carbohydrate intake prevents the protein from serving as an energy source6.